 It’s that time of year again…!
 If your business is gearing up to carry out annual performance reviews, make sure you plan ahead.
 Whilst you’re not legally obliged to have a formal performance management process in place, it is good practice.
 Not only will it help you to make sure your staff are performing as expected and to identify any issues or concerns promptly, but it will also ensure that you’re incentivising staff in a fair and transparent manner, avoiding potential claims of discrimination.
 In fact, carrying out a formal review process is perhaps more important than ever if your staff are working remotely during the coronavirus pandemic, as you may not have the same level of oversight of how your staff are getting on.
-Preparing a performance review template is an important part of any robust appraisal process; this guide provides a template you can use alongside guidance on how to manage the performance of your staff.
+Preparing an employee performance review template is an important part of any robust appraisal process; this guide provides a template you can use alongside guidance on how to manage the performance of your staff.

 Performance review template